The Real Estate M&A and Private Equity Review: Australia

 Shares must be exchanged for shares, and units for units.
 In many cases, an offshore acquirer or target will only be a trust or a company.
 If the target or acquirer is not the same type of entity, or is a stapled group consisting of a trust and a company, this requirement cannot be met or may be only partially met (e.g., by a stapled group).

-Where a transaction is a unit-for-unit transaction, each trust must be a fixed trust.
-As the law as to what constitutes a fixed trust is unclear, the Commissioner of Taxation's discretion to treat trusts as fixed trusts has almost always been sought.
-However, under recent changes to the MIT rules, trusts that are MITs may be automatically deemed to be a fixed trust if certain requirements (including the making of an irrevocable election to be an attribution MIT) are met.
+Where the transaction is a unit for unit transaction, each trust must be a 'fixed trust'.
+As the law as to what constitutes a fixed trust is unclear, the Commissioner of Taxation's discretion to treat trusts as 'fixed trusts' has almost always been sought.
+However, under the MIT rules, trusts that are MITs may be automatically deemed to be a 'fixed trust' if certain requirements (including the making of an irrevocable election to be an 'attribution MIT') are met.

 The offer must be on substantially the same terms to all security holders in the target.
 Significant security holders cannot be treated differently to others.

-Australia has a general anti-avoidance rule, which provides that where a transaction is structured for the sole or dominant purpose of reducing Australian income or withholding tax, the Commissioner of Taxation has the power to assess tax on the basis of a reasonable counterfactual (that is, what the structure or transaction would have been without the tax-avoidance purpose).28 Where the anti-avoidance regime is applied, the taxpayer is also generally subject to penalties and interest, in addition to the primary tax that has been avoided.
+Australia has a general anti-avoidance rule, which provides that where a transaction is structured for the sole or dominant purpose of reducing Australian income or withholding tax, the Commissioner of Taxation has the power to assess tax based on a reasonable counterfactual (that is, what the structure or transaction would have been without the tax avoidance purpose).27 Where the anti-avoidance regime is applied, the taxpayer is also generally subject to penalties and interest, in addition to the primary tax that has been avoided.
 Accordingly, it is important that there be robust commercial reasons for using an investment structure (and for transaction steps).

 Stamp duty and land tax

 Acquisitions of Australian real estate assets may attract state or territory stamp duty.
-Duty in relation to acquisitions of commercial land (other than in South Australia, where duty on commercial land was abolished from 1 July 2018) generally ranges from 4.5 to 5.95 per cent of improved land value (or purchase consideration, if higher) depending on which state or territory the land is located in.29
+Duty in relation to acquisitions of commercial land (other than in South Australia, where duty on commercial land has been abolished from 1 July 2018) generally ranges from 4.5 per cent to 6.5 per cent of improved land value (or purchase consideration if higher) depending on which state or territory the land is located.28

 Duty applies not only to acquisitions of direct interests in land, but also acquisitions of interests (usually above a certain threshold) in land-holding trusts and companies.